wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    <ul><pre><strong>az cognitiveservices account list-kinds</strong></pre></ul>

-   Bot Services are in addition to the above.
+   Bot and IoT (Edge) Services are in addition to the above.

 <a name="workflows"></a>

 ## Hybrid workflows

-PROTIP: Although most Microsoft's samples and tutorials usually focus on one service at a time, actual production work between input and output enjoyed by users usually involves a <strong>pipeline</strong> of several Azure services.
+PROTIP: Although most Microsoft's samples and tutorials usually focus on one service at a time, actual production work enjoyed by real end-users usually involves a <strong>pipeline</strong> of several services.
 For example: <a target="_blank" href="https://docs.microsoft.com/en-us/azure/architecture/example-scenario/ai/news-feed-ingestion-and-near-real-time-analysis">ingesting (stream processing) a newsfeed</a>:

 ![az-ml-newsfeed-546x623](https://user-images.githubusercontent.com/300046/116988980-6254f300-ac8e-11eb-9901-c2c6f3d8a018.png)

-Steps to <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-designer-automobile-price-deploy">deploy a machine learning model with the Designer</a>:
-   1. Create inference clusters
-   2. Create and test inference pipeline
-   3. Deploy inference pipeline
-   4. Test the service (used by the user)
-   <br /><br />

 <hr />